AnshulJethva10/Design-Patterns/README.md

 ```

 2. Concrete Product Classes:
     - Implement the product interface in concrete classes that represent specific products.
-Here, we have various classes implementing the Career interface, such as CS_Btech, Mec_Btech, CS_Mtech, etc.
+Here, we have various classes implementing the `Career` interface, such as `CS_Btech`, `Mec_Btech`, `CS_Mtech`, etc.
 ```
 class CS_Btech implements Career {
     public void degree() {